Advent of Code 2015 - Day 17 - No Such Thing as Too Much

 input.split('\n').map(toInt);

-There are several popular ways to solve the Subset sum problem, all with their own complexity characteristics.
-Due to the input being so small I have opted for the native combinations approach, with a small optimisation to prune subsets that have already exceeded the desired total.
-In the future I hope to spend some time investigating how you can employ Dynamic Programming to help improve performance.
+There are several popular ways to solve the Subset Sum problem, each with its own complexity characteristics.
+Due to the input being relatively small, I have opted for the native combinations approach, with a small optimisation to prune subsets that have already exceeded the desired total.
+In the future, I hope to spend some time investigating how Dynamic Programming can help improve performance.

 const subsetSum = (numbers: number[], target: number): number[][] => {